 Why not take authentic Italian cuisine and put it at the forefront of your menu?
 Italy is known for incredible cheeses and cured meats, and there are so many ways to incorporate that into your menu.
 We love the idea of setting up a station for guests to build their own Italy-inspired charcuterie board.

-Bring everyone together just like they're one big family.
+Bring everyone together just like they're a big family.
 Utilizing one long reception table is a great way to make everyone feel included and to facilitate conversation.
-If you opt for this set-up, just be sure your centerpieces aren't too tall.
+If you opt for this setup, just be sure your centerpieces aren't too tall.

 Embrace a Traditional Dessert